w3c/wai-curricula/content/designer/images-and-graphics.md

 * use styled text instead of images of text when the technology in use can provide the desired visual presentation
 * define alternatives to biometrics and CAPTCHA, for example by providing visual, auditory, and logical CAPTCHA
 * explain the issues associated with relying only on one form of biometrics and CAPTCHA, and describe alternative approaches for authentication
-* evaluate the issues associated to accessing information contained in informative images and select other ways to convey the information where possible, including plain text
+* evaluate the issues associated to accessing information contained in informative images and select other ways to convey the information when possible, including plain text
 * identify related requirements for developers to code alternative texts for informative images

 ### Teaching Ideas for Topic